akatie/simpleknowledgeservice/schemes/README.md

 NCIT | 14.11d | Subset referenced from MTHSPL
 NDFRT | COMING | VA National Drug File Reference Terminology (used for FDA classing) RXNORM | 15AA_150706F | Latest RXNORM
-UNII | COMING | Latest ingredient/chemical compounds from the FDA.
+UNII | 2July2015 | Latest ingredient/chemical compounds from the FDA.
 Used in MTHSPL.
 Linked to drug classes by NDFRT